-- Low-risk HPVs, which do not cause cancer but can cause skin warts (technically known as condylomata acuminata) on or around the genitals, anus, mouth, or throat.
-For example, HPV types 6 and 11 cause 90 percent of all genital warts.
+- Low-risk HPVs, which do not cause cancer but can cause skin warts (technically known as condylomata acuminata) on or around the genitals and anus.
+For example, HPV types 6 and 11 cause 90% of all genital warts.
 HPV types 6 and 11 also cause recurrent respiratory papillomatosis, a less common disease in which benign tumors grow in the air passages leading from the nose and mouth into the lungs.

 - High-risk HPVs, which can cause cancer.
 About a dozen high-risk HPV types have been identified.
 Two of these, HPV types 16 and 18, are responsible for most HPV-caused cancers (2, 3).

 HPV infections are the most common sexually transmitted infections in the United States.
 About 14 million new genital HPV infections occur each year (4).
-In fact, the Centers for Disease Control and Prevention (CDC) estimates that more than 90 percent and 80 percent, respectively, of sexually active men and women will be infected with at least one type of HPV at some point in their lives (5).
+In fact, the Centers for Disease Control and Prevention (CDC) estimates that more than 90% and 80%, respectively, of sexually active men and women will be infected with at least one type of HPV at some point in their lives (5).
 Around one-half of these infections are with a high-risk HPV type (6).